 Virginia Statute of Limitations for Medical Malpractice

-The statute of limitations for medical malpractice cases in Virginia is 2 years.
+The statute of limitations for medical malpractice cases in Virginia is two years.
 Va.
 Code Ann. § 8.01-243(A) and § 8.01-244.
-Unlike most other states, however, Virginia does not follow the so-called “discovery rule” for determining when the 2-year limitation period begins to run.
-In Virginia, the 2-year statute of limitations period for malpractice claims begins from the date that the injury occurs, not when the plaintiff discovers that they may have a claim.
+Unlike most other states, however, Virginia does not follow the so-called “discovery rule” to determine when the 2-year limitation period begins.
+In Virginia, the 2-year statute of limitations period for malpractice claims begins when the injury occurs, not when the plaintiff discovers they may have a claim.

-This strict method of calculating when the 2-year SOL period begins can have some very harsh results.
-In some circumstances, the statute of limitations on a malpractice might expire before the plaintiff even realizes that they have been the victim of medical negligence.
+This strict method of calculating when the 2-year SOL period begins can have harsh results.
+In some circumstances, the statute of limitations on malpractice might expire before the plaintiff even realizes they have been the victim of medical negligence.

 There are several significant exceptions to Virginia’s strict two-year statute of limitations which include:

-- Situations when discovery of the medical negligence is prevented by fraud
+2. Situations when discovery of medical negligence is prevented by fraud

 Va.
 Code Ann. § 8.01-229.
 In these circumstances, the 2-year statute of limitations period does not begin to run until 1-year after the injury is discovered.